freeCodeCamp/guide/src/pages/sql/sql-update-query/index.md

 ## SQL Update Query

 ### What an Update query can do
+An SQL UPDATE statement changes the data of one or more records in a table.
+Either all the rows can be updated, or a subset may be chosen using a condition.

+The UPDATE statement has the following form:[1]

+UPDATE table_name SET column_name = value [, column_name = value ...]
+[WHERE condition]

 An update query gives the DBA or SQL-using programmer the ability to update many records with one command.

 Important Safety Tip!
 Always have a backup copy of what you are about to change BEFORE you change it!